Local SEO Statistics Australia 2024

-We gathered the latest local SEO statistics to keep you up-to-date on the changing trends and how a data-driven SEO strategy can give you the cutting edge.
+We put together the latest local SEO statistics to keep you up-to-date on the changing trends and show you how a data-driven SEO strategy can give your business the cutting edge.

 Local Search Statistics

-2. 55% of Australian local businesses haven’t claimed their Google My Business listing
+2. 55% of Australian local businesses haven’t claimed their Google Business Profile listing

-Small and medium businesses should list themselves with Google Business Profile, as it works with Google Maps to display local businesses to users.
-Statistics show that in 2023, 55% of local Australian businesses will still need to be listed on Google Business Profile.
+Small and medium businesses should all create a Google Business Profile listing, which uses Google Maps to display business details to customers.
+Statistics show that in 2023, 55% of Australian local businesses will still need to be listed on Google Business Profile.

 If you’re one of the 55% of Australian brands yet to claim their Google Business Profile listing, you’re missing out on opportunities to engage with your audience.

-4. About 97% of people search for local businesses online
+4. About 49.1% of people search for places and local vacation spots online

 5. 46% of Google searches in Australia have local intent